pravg-amd/shark-ai/docs/programming_guide.md

-# SHARK Tank Programming Guide
+# amdshark Tank Programming Guide

 *NOTE: This document should be considered forward looking.
 While proof of concepts of everything presented here are available, it more provides a roadmap for completion of the project.*

-SHARK Tank provides development tooling to create inference optimized models using [PyTorch](https://github.com/pytorch/pytorch) and [IREE](https://github.com/iree-org/iree).
-While the basic programming model is provided by those projects, SHARK Tank brings an opinionated approach to *how* models, layers, and datasets are managed.
+amdshark Tank provides development tooling to create inference optimized models using [PyTorch](https://github.com/pytorch/pytorch) and [IREE](https://github.com/iree-org/iree).
+While the basic programming model is provided by those projects, amdshark Tank brings an opinionated approach to *how* models, layers, and datasets are managed.
 This helps us bridge the gap from the more dominant training-time use cases for which these things are typically developed, focusing instead on the organization of the data,